-Junior Year Abroad (JYA) and Pre-Masters Programme: On-campus, the School offers a one year certificated course to international students as a JYA for undergraduate students (Cert HE), and as a Pre-Masters for graduates who wish to enhance not only their level of English, but also their understanding of British culture and society, prior to applying for Masters degrees in the UK.
+International Year Abroad (IYA) and English for Postgraduate Studies Programme: On-campus, the School offers a one year certificated course to international students as an IYA for undergraduate students (Cert HE), and an English for Postgraduate Studies Programme for graduates who wish to enhance not only their level of English, but also their understanding of British culture and society, prior to applying for Masters degrees in the UK.
 These programmes are delivered by CELCA.